 2021

-Finance Watch deployed fierce advocacy on policy proposals calling for a post-Covid-lockdown recovery.
+Finance Watch advocated for policy proposals calling for a post-Covid-lockdown recovery.

 Finance Watch spearheaded a coalition of NGOs, trade unions, and think tanks for the “Rethink the Recovery” campaign and co-hosted “Fiscal Matters,” a week of online debates with over 800 participants.

-Publications this year included highlighting consumer credit malpractices and the financial barriers faced by pensioners in the EU, as well as exposing the link between financial instability and the insurance sector.
+Publications highlighted consumer credit malpractices and the financial barriers faced by pensioners in the EU, as well as exposed the link between financial instability and the insurance sector.

 2020

-Finance Watch reached its 10-year milestone this year, just in time to confront the emerging coronavirus pandemic.
+Finance Watch reached its 10-year milestone, just in time to confront the emerging coronavirus pandemic.

 Throughout the coronavirus lockdown and restrictions on travel, Finance Watch never wavered from its mission to deliver urgently-needed reforms to the financial system.
-Despite the pandemic, Finance Watch strengthened its national networks while growing its membership and secretariat.
+Despite the pandemic, Finance Watch strengthened its national networks and grew its membership and secretariat.

-Finance Watch recruited new communications experts and policy research analysts specialising in insurance, sustainable finance, prudential and fiscal rules.
+Finance Watch recruited new communications experts and policy research analysts specialised in insurance, sustainable finance, prudential and fiscal rules.

 2019

-Finance Watch’s Annual Report 2019 describes among others the continuous expansion of the Finance Watch membership, our involvement in decisive legislative European processes such as the European Sustainable Finance Strategy and the return of Thierry Philipponnat in the Finance Watch family as our new Head of Research and Advocacy.
+Finance Watch’s Annual Report 2019 described the continuous expansion of the Finance Watch membership, our involvement in decisive legislative European processes such as the European sustainable finance strategy and the return of Thierry Philipponnat as Head of Research and Advocacy.

 2018

-Finance Watch’s Annual Report 2018 describes how the organisation has succeeded in broadening its civil society network to gain more and more support for its demands for more fundamental reforms of the financial sector.
+Finance Watch broadened its civil society network to gain more and more support for its demands for more fundamental reforms of the financial sector.

-This activity report also gives an overview about Finance Watch’s key positions and publications linked to the EU’s legislative agenda such as Sustainable Finance, FinTech, Non-performing loans, the Pan-European Personal Pension Product, and Brexit.
+Key positions and publications linked to the EU’s legislative agenda such as sustainable finance, fintech, non-performing loans, the pan-European personal pension product, and Brexit.

 The ten-year anniversary of the global financial crisis in September 2018 was a good moment to alert the media and citizens to how little has fundamentally changed in the financial system; Finance Watch’s report, “Ten Years After: Back to Business as Usual”, contained a critical assessment of post-crisis financial regulation in Europe and gained EU wide media coverage.